KashuvY/KashuvY.github.io/_pages/about.md

 Recently I worked at [Cuffed](https://www.cuffed.dating/) as an Algorithm Developer Intern, training machine learning models and designing algorithms to increase user match rate.
 Before that, I was a Machine Learning Engineer Intern at [Intrinio](https://intrinio.com/).
 There I created an end-to-end pipeline for extraction/standardization of 8-K SEC data, providing new data from over 1,000 publicly traded companies

 My interests include geometric deep learning, GNNs, and reinforcement learning.
-Actively searching for ML engineer/research intern positions for Summer 2025.
-Feel free to reach out to me at [youval.kashuv@ufl.edu](mailto::youval.kashuv@ufl.edu).